sboerrigter/wordpress-starter/README.md

 # WordPress Starter

 This is a WordPress starter project for custom theme development with Composer, Gutenberg, Advanced Custom Fields, Vite, Tailwind CSS, Prettier and Deployer.
 Just the way I like it.

-It contains a few usefull PHP and JS packages and a custom starter theme with some simple templates, styling and classes to get a head start with custom theme development.
+It contains a few useful WordPress plugins, PHP dependencies and JavaScript packages and a custom starter theme to get a head start with custom theme development.
+The theme contains a few simple templates, styles and scripts and some PHP classes with sensible defaults that can be easily customized.

 ## Features